menu

 Rochester real estate is some of the most expensive in Wisconsin, although Rochester house values don't compare to the most expensive real estate in the U.S.

-When you are in Rochester, you'll notice that it is more blue-collar than most other communities in America.
-35.27% of Rochester’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Rochester is generally considered to be a blue-collar town.
+35.27% of the Rochester workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Rochester is a village of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Rochester who work in teaching (11.84%), office and administrative support (8.22%), and management occupations (7.43%).

 Also of interest is that Rochester has more people living here who work in computers and math than 95% of the places in the US.